Notorious Prisoners of the MSP

 In the 1880s, a man caught the public’s attention with his antics in prison.
 That man was “Firebug” Johnson, one of the most notorious of all the inmates to ever serve a sentence at the Penitentiary.
 Johnson attempted to escape several times but was best known for his most notorious act; setting a fire that destroyed more than $500,000 worth of property and the deaths of several inmates.
 Johnson was then convicted of arson in a Cole County Court and given an additional 12 years after which he was locked in the dungeon for many years.
 After he was released, Firebug wrote a book entitled “Buried Alive for 18 Years in the Missouri Penitentiary.”

 In 1950, Charles Liston arrived at the Missouri State Penitentiary.
 He was serving time for two charges of robbery with a deadly weapon and two charges of larceny.
 Liston was illiterate, one of 17 children, and had rarely held a job.
 While incarcerated, Liston, soon known as “Sonny,” found his niche in life; he learned to box, and he fought very well.
 One day the publisher of a St. Louis newspaper saw Liston box and thought he showed promise as a professional.
 The next day he contacted the Board of Probation and Parole.
 If Liston could be released on parole, the publisher promised, he would personally see that Sonny received a job and training as a boxer.
 So Sonny Liston was released on parole in 1952 and his rise to success was meteoric.
-He learned to read and write a bit and his associations with businessmen and managers taught him grooming and polish.
 He lived and trained at the Pine Street YMCA and began working at Scullin’s Steel until he could support himself from his earning as a pro boxer.
 Almost immediately, Liston was entered into the Golden Gloves Amateur Boxing Tournament, held in St. Louis.
 He won, and then went on to win the National Heavyweight Championship in Chicago in 1953.